Ayblue004/revision/README.md

 # Task 2  (Todo)
 •	[Do your thing :)]
+• To save time writing sql commands use this site where you can just modify the command to your specific need (https://www.sitepoint.com/getting-started-sqlite3-basic-commands/)
 •	For the code
 o	Use a consistent naming convention.
 o	Indent properly.